A day-long road-trip journey to Mile Marker 0 via the “The Highway That Goes to Sea,” shouldn’t be done without experiencing these amazing pit stops.

 END | Check-in at Sunset Key Cottages

 While most would say Key West is the end of the road, technically where you’ll be resting your head for the night is the true end.
-Located on a 27-mile private island, just an eight-minute ferry from Margaritaville’s marina, Sunset Key Cottages is the epitome of luxury and privacy with 40 stand-alone cottages all fully equipped with kitchens and private verandas.
+Located on a 27-acre private island, just an eight-minute ferry from Margaritaville’s marina, Sunset Key Cottages is the epitome of luxury and privacy with 40 stand-alone cottages all fully equipped with kitchens and private verandas.
 And, if looking to toast your trip after you’re arrival, look no further than a nightcap at Latitudes, the resort’s award-winning Key West restaurant, serving fresh flavorful island cuisine and hand-crafted cocktails made from local spirits like the restaurant’s own white or golden raw rum.

 **Please confirm details with business/attractions prior to visiting due to possible restrictions.